WebHare/platform/whtree/modules/system/doc/topics/webapis/oauth2.md

 Oauth2 offers some wrappers to simplify common authentication flows:

-- %Oauth2Connection::SetupTokenUsingRegistryKey - loads an authentication from the registry (set using eg a `<webapis:oauth2authorization>` component). extends the key if ncessary
+- %Oauth2Connection::SetupTokenUsingRegistryKey - loads an authentication token from the registry (set using eg a `<webapis:oauth2authorization>` component).
+Extends the token if necessary.

 - %Oauth2Connection::SetupClientCredentialsUsingRegistryKey - load or set up client_credentials, extending if necessary